triplePatrik/CubeSatADCS/README.md

 \htmlonly<a href="modules.html">List of modules</a>\endhtmlonly

+#### Detumbling
+This project developed a detumbling system based on magnetorquers and B-dot control algorithm.
+It relies on the ADS software modules and hardware.
+Only additional requirements are the magnetroquers and adequate electronics for their driving.
+The system relies on the magnetometer measurements that are filtered using a IIR filter.
+A derivative of magnetic field is then found and used in accordance with B-dot control method.
+Finally the control signals and other measurements are transmitted using Bluetooth.

+### How to use it
+Once all components are connected the B-dot controller has to be tuned appropriately.
+Most reliable method is experimental testing.
+Gains for the controller can be changed in Detumbling_Test.cpp.
+Additionally the IIR Filter coefficients can be also modified in the same file if required.

+No additional modules are required compared to the ADS.

 ### Bill of material
 - Nucleo32L432KC board
 - MPU9150 or MPU9250 IMU
 - Three analogue photodiodes (OPT101 for instance)
 - eventually Solar eclipse glasses to pry out the filters
+- 3 magnetorquers and adequate driving circuit

 ## Dependencies and Compatibility
 This project needs <std::cmath>, <std::vector> and the ARM Mbed